dwyn/reclone-old/README.md

 ## Code of Conduct

-Everyone interacting in the Repo::Reco project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<dwyn>/repo-reco/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Reclone project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/<dwyn>/reclone/blob/master/CODE_OF_CONDUCT.md).